AtheosGame/AtheosGame.github.io/Game/Gameplay & Mechanics.md

 However, if you die, you automatically exit the dungeon and lose the item you were running for.
 Nothing else is lost.

-**Health** and **Mana** are maintained from room to room, therefore careful management of these resources is paramount to survival.
-The cooldown of abilities is restored, to avoid forcing players to become idle players before the start of the next level.
+**Health** and **Mana** are maintained from level to level, therefore careful management of these resources is paramount to survival but the cooldown of abilities is restored to avoid forcing players to become idle before the start of the next level.